Our technology spans the patient journey to streamline processes and connect physicians, no matter where they are.

 Better tools and resources for medical imaging can also help to eliminate radiologist time sinks, reduce frustration and enable more focus on reading and interpreting studies.
 But physicians need technology that will simplify their processes, not complicate them as the advent of Electronic Health Record (EHR) systems has done for so many.

-Software solutions that can minimize time spent by radiologists on administrative processes while improving the imaging workflow are key.
+Key software solutions: Software solutions that can minimize time spent by radiologists on administrative processes while improving the imaging workflow are key.
 Prioritizing the ability to institute advanced, reusable, automated workflows for accessing, interpreting and reporting studies is pivotal for simplifying processes and maximizing radiologist efficiency.

-In addition, evolving AI-powered solutions hold promise for reducing fatigue and interpretation time by making a first pass on studies, leveraging deep learning to identify and highlight areas of concern on which the radiologist can then focus their attention.
+Evolving AI-powered solutions hold promise for reducing fatigue and interpretation time by making a first pass on studies, leveraging deep learning to identify and highlight areas of concern on which the radiologist can then focus their attention.

 When radiologists are enabled to spend more of their time delivering the best possible patient care, and less time on bureaucratic and administrative tasks, better outcomes will result for all.